 Yet Yorke only realised afterwards.
 “I thundered offstage at the end, really ready to kill,” Yorke remembered.
 “And my girlfriend grabbed me, made me stop, and said, ‘Listen!’
 And the crowd were just going wild.
 It was amazing.”

 There is a better Quality Video on Youtube (from the BBC).
-Copyright Issues.
+You know, Copyright Issues.

 Nirvana, MTV Unplugged 1993